coder/docs/environments/lifecycle.md

 ## Auto-Off

 Organizations can set an auto-off inactivity threshold.
-After an Environment hasn't been access for the specified threshold, it is shutdown.
-A stopped environment requires a [rebuild](#Rebuilds) before you can accessed it again.
+After an Environment hasn't been accessed for the specified threshold, it is shutdown.
+A stopped environment requires a [rebuild](#Rebuilds) before it can be accessed again.
 Read more about auto-off [here](../admin/environment-management/shutdown.md).

 ## Hooks

 Coder exposes a few hooks during the build process.
-Once an Environment is available and running on and underlying host, the following steps are taken
+Once an Environment is available and running on an underlying host, the following steps are taken:

 1. `Injecting secrets into environment` Coder injects authentication for the [Coder CLI](https://github.com/cdr/coder-cli), allowing the latter scripts to